-HP4U Content Moderation Tool (Potential Inventory)
+Potential Inventory, aka Content Moderation Tool

 OVERVIEW

 The guidelines for recommendations are set by policies which are created in Policy Builder — such as: Include only staff articles from category sports in the last 36 hours.
-These are attached to regions on pages via the Taboola Newsroom Chrome Extension.
-The CMT, however, is the portal which allows an editor to either review the totality of that site’s inventory or specifically what content is available for recommendation in a specific region, like Top News.
+For HP4U, these are attached to regions on pages via the Taboola Newsroom Chrome Extension.

 Beyond its pragmatic uses, the true purpose of the Content Moderation Tool is to ensure AI-assisted recommendations are not a black box.
 Publishers should be able to not only control and understand how the recommendations are made, but have complete transparency into what could be recommended and exactly what has been recommended.